§ 01 Trauma & PTSD

 Do I need a PTSD diagnosis to start?

-No. Diagnosis matters, but the first step is understanding what is happening: sleep, anxiety, threat response, mood, grief, and what treatments you have already tried.
+No. Diagnosis matters, but the first step is understanding what is actually happening: sleep, threat response, mood, grief, anxiety, and what treatments you have already tried.
+The label, if one fits, comes from the evaluation rather than before it.

 Can medication replace trauma therapy?